srycyk/visitor/README.md

 For Rails developers there may be a few items of interest.

-These are general purpose components that reduce the need to use external gems, such as SimpleForm, Bootstrap helpers, etc..
+These are general purpose components designed to reduce the number of external gems, such as SimpleForm, Bootstrap helpers, etc..

 > Using such gems usually bloats your code base with unwanted